carloocchiena/django_boilerplate/README.md

 A true Django classic: the Twitter clone.
 Modify this is a little bit harder than the landing page since the items are heavily interconnected one each other.<br>
 Anyway, you'll find:<br>
-1. the standard navbar, that conveniently redirect to the home page.
+1. The standard navbar, that conveniently redirect to the home page.
-2. the first page, that is the login page for non-registered user.
+2. The first page, that is the login page for non-registered user.
 3. `Login` and `Register` page.
 4. `Dashboard` page, that is the landing for registered user, where you can see all the tweets for the users you follow (yourself included).
 From this page you can also add more tweets and visit the `All Profiles` page and `My Profile` page.
 Here there is also a `Logout` button.
 Each tweet has a link to its creator, and daytime details.
-5. all profiles page where you have all the profiles with default avatars and links to their respective pages.
+5. All profiles page where you have all the profiles with default avatars and links to their respective pages.
-6. my profile page where you can see all the tweets you've created, and the users you are following and that are following you.
+6. My profile page where you can see all the tweets you've created, and the users you are following and that are following you.
 A `Logout` button is also here, interesting, this is dinamically rendered depending on the user.
 7. Admin page allows you to manage all the users, and the tweets.

 Bulma is an interesting framework.
 The documentation is not as good as Bootstrap, but the classes are somehow simpler than Bootstrap.
 I don't mind using it.
 It has been a good experiment.<br>